-Here are some questions to ask your financial planner
+Here are some questions to ask the professional

 - What are the fees for each investment option I have? - How will I know if my money is growing? - How easy is it to move my money from one option to another? - How often should I come in to see you?